 Italian astronomer Galileo Galilei provided a number of scientific insights that laid the foundation for future scientists.
 His investigation of the laws of motion and improvements on the telescope helped further the understanding of the world and universe around him.
-Both led him to question the current belief of the time, that all things revolved around the Earth.
-[See also our overview of Famous Astronomers and great scientists from many fields who have contributed to the rich history of discoveries in astronomy.]
+Both led him to question the current belief of the time — that all things revolved around the Earth.

-The Ancient Greek scientist, Aristotle, taught that heavier objects fall faster than lighter ones, a belief still held in Galileo's lifetime.
+The Ancient Greek philosopher, Aristotle, taught that heavier objects fall faster than lighter ones, a belief still held in Galileo's lifetime.
 But Galileo wasn't convinced.
 Experimenting with balls of different sizes and weights, he rolled them down ramps with various inclinations.
-His experiments revealed that all of the balls boasted the same acceleration independent of their mass.
+His experiments revealed that all of the balls boasted the same acceleration independent of their mass - although some modern physicists remain determined to prove him wrong.
 He also demonstrated that objects thrown in the air travel along a parabola.

 Galileo is often incorrectly credited with the creation of a telescope.
+(Hans Lippershey applied for the first patent in 1608, but others may have beaten him to the actual invention.)
 Instead, he significantly improved upon them.
 In 1609, he first learned of the existence of the spyglass, which excited him.
 He began to experiment with telescope-making, going so far as to grind and polish his own lenses.
 His telescope allowed him to see with a magnification of eight or nine times.
 In comparison, spyglasses of the day only provided a magnification of three.

-It wasn't long before Galileo turned his telescope heavenward.
-He was the first to see craters on the moon, discover sunspots, and track the phases of Venus.
+It wasn't long before Galileo turned his telescope to the heavens.
+He was the first to see craters on the moon, he discovered sunspots, and he tracked the phases of Venus.
 The rings of Saturn puzzled him, appearing as lobes and vanishing when they were edge-on — but he saw them, which was more than can be said of his contemporaries.
-And recent research seems to imply he discovered Neptune two centuries before it was officially known.

-Of all of his telescope discoveries, he is perhaps most known for his discovery of the four most massive moons of Jupiter: Io, Ganymede, Europa, and Callisto, now called the Galilean moons.
+Of all of his telescope discoveries, he is perhaps most known for his discovery of the four most massive moons of Jupiter, now known as the Galilean moons: Io, Ganymede, Europa and Callisto.
 When NASA sent a mission to Jupiter in the 1990s, it was called Galileo in honor of the famed astronomer.

 In Galileo's lifetime, all celestial bodies were thought to orbit the Earth.
 Supported by the Catholic Church, teaching opposite of this system was declared heresy in 1615.